ZrrSkywalker/Point-M2AE/README.md

 CUDA_VISIBLE_DEVICES=0 python main.py --config cfgs/pre-training/point-m2ae.yaml --exp_name pre-train
 ```

-To evaluate the pre-trained Point-M2AE by **Linear SVM**, create the folder `ckpts/` and download the [pre-train.pth](https://drive.google.com/file/d/1HyUEv04V2K6vMaR0P7WksuoiMtoXx1fM/view?usp=share_link) into it.
+To evaluate the pre-trained Point-M2AE by **Linear SVM**, create a folder `ckpts/` and download the [pre-train.pth](https://drive.google.com/file/d/1HyUEv04V2K6vMaR0P7WksuoiMtoXx1fM/view?usp=share_link) into it.
+Use the configs in `cfgs/linear-svm/` and indicate the evaluation dataset by `--test_svm`.

 For ModelNet40, run:
 ```bash